 1. Storage.
 Profiling product and storage needs helps owners develop the best configuration to optimize space utilization and to make it easy for employees to locate bins, pick items and complete orders.

 Addressing storage inefficiencies is one way small warehouse operators can put themselves on par with larger operators.
+Not only is space used efficiently, but organizing storage to help employees to work faster and more accurately expands the volume the warehouse can handle.

 Profiling storage needs begins by analyzing multiple facets of warehouse needs—such as type of product, bulk versus bin versus pallet and picking method used to complete the order.
 While larger companies may have staff and technology to evaluate space, profile storage needs and design storage layout, smaller companies often do not have staff to perform this task.
 Contracting with an outside expert to perform the analysis is a viable option.
 The contract can be month-to-month or can be a one-time effort.
 It is important to remember that storage profiling is most effective when it is ongoing, so if an expert is hired once, plan to repeat the profile and analysis when the company adds a new customer, handles a new product, or adds a number of new SKUs to inventory.